ankschoubey/old-blog/_posts/2021-04-22-telling-the-truth.md

 You need to be mentally tough enough to listen to the truth without getting emotional.
 Toughness is measured by how much you can take, not by how aggressive you can be.

-Share uncerstaininty.
-(Phrases like: Mixed feeling are appropriate ) Share your interntions

 All extremely good things happen in truth.
 So your identity should not matter.

 Make sure each time you speak your words have wright.
 Sometimes silence have higher weight.

 Team: be a very good explainer.

-Live in reality
-Movies/TV Shows/Anime/Most works of friction aren't real.

-Learn to talk slowly.
-Rushing increases probability of not being truthful.

 Activities that increase probability of being truthful: truth-booster, truth-rival